 Eric Clapton “Cocaine”, 1977:

-There is not enough words to describe how important of a musician Eric Clapton is.
-Let’s just put it this way: He is the only three – time inductee to the Rock and Roll Hall of Fame.
+There are not enough words to describe how important a musician Eric Clapton is.
+Let’s just put it this way: He is the only three-time inductee to the Rock and Roll Hall of Fame.
 Simple as that.
-“Cocaine” features on Clapton’s fifth studio album Slowhand and is arguable one of his most enduringly popular hits.
+“Cocaine” features on Clapton’s fifth studio album Slowhand and is arguably one of his most enduringly popular hits.
 Despite its title, “Cocaine” is an anti-drug song, which creates some ambiguity: a reason he has not performed it live in many of his concerts throughout the years.
-This however, is not a Clapton original.
+This, however, is not a Clapton original.
 Say What?
 Singer J.J.
 Cale takes credit for writing and recording the song in 1976.
 This however comes with no surprise, as Clapton has drawn great inspiration from Cale, describing him as “one of the most important artists in the history of rock”.

 Perhaps one of the most covered songs ever, “Hallelujah” has quite a cool story to it.
 Originally written by Leonard Cohen in 1984, this song almost didn’t get released, and when it did, it almost passed unnoticed.
 Jeff Buckley first picked up the track when it started to go viral, with his famous version recorded in 1994.
 The track was not an instant hit, thus being verified as a single almost 10 years after its release.
 Buckley’s version was ranked number 259 on Rolling Stone’s “The 500 Greatest Songs of All Time”.